ubirch/ubirch-auth-service/README.md

 1) login with external OpenID Connect provider (authentication)
 2) register in our system

+Users are independent of a context and it can happen that they registered in another context.
+In this case the `displayName` is ignored.

 To register a new user:

     curl -XPOST localhost:8091/api/authService/v1/register -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" -d '{
-      "displayName": "some string being displayed in frontend as my display name", "myGroup": "my-ubirch-group"
+      "displayName": "some string being displayed in frontend as my display name", // ignored if user already exists "myGroup": "my-ubirch-group"
     }'